Mobile Marketing – The World Has Gone Mobile

 One of the most often asked questions regarding Mobile Marketing is: “How frequently should I SMS my customers?”
 The correct answer is, of course: “It depends on. ” Communicating too frequently or not frequently enough can both be bad.

-The first time a business uses mobile marketing, its customers must know that they control what arrives on their mobile phones.
+When a business uses mobile marketing for the first time, its customers must know that they control what arrives on their mobile phones.
 Tell them how to opt out.
-Be clear that receiving the messages is not costing any money, and they can easily opt out of receiving them anytime.
+Be clear that receiving the messages does not cost money; they can easily opt out of receiving them anytime.
 This puts your customer in the driver’s seat, and they are more likely to stay happily ‘opted-in.’

-It is also a requirement under the Australian SPAM legislation that people must have opted-in to receive communications from a business and easily opt out of any electronic communications.
+Under Australian SPAM legislation, people must opt-in to receive communications from a business and easily opt out of any electronic communications.
 If you use one of the service providers, it is important to check that they are SPAM Act compliant in all areas.

 When to start

-Engaging with your customers more often is a great way to do it, and using the mobile phone is a great way.
+Engaging with your customers more often is a great way to do it, and using the mobile phone is a great way to do it.
 It is personal, cost-effective, and widely accepted.
 It improves customer service, loyalty, repeat sales, and the bottom line.

-So, whether we call it mobile marketing or mobile engagement, one thing is certain: every business should consider the mobile phone as an important part of their communication strategy in 2011 – because the world is not going mobile… it’s already gone.
+So, whether we call it mobile marketing or mobile engagement, one thing is certain: every business should consider the mobile phone an important part of its communication strategy in 2011—because the world is not going mobile—it’s already gone.